junxit/us-congress-bills-119/metadata.md

 - Sen. Blumenthal, Richard [D-CT] (B001277)
 - Sen. Booker, Cory A. [D-NJ] (B001288)

+## Committees (1)

+- Senate — Judiciary Committee

 ## Actions

 - 2025-10-09 — Introduced in Senate
 - 2025-10-09 — Referred to the Committee on the Judiciary. (text: CR S7098-7099)
+- 2025-10-15 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2025-10-15 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S7141)
+- 2025-10-15 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2025-10-15 — Senate Committee on the Judiciary discharged by Unanimous Consent.